Pennsylvania Department of Health

 Initial comments:Name: - Component: -- - Tag: 0000

-Based on an Emergency Preparedness Survey completed on July 30, 2024, it was determined that Montgomery Subacute And Respiratory Center, had deficiencies that have the potential for minimal harm as related to the requirements of 42 CFR 483.73.
+Based on an Emergency Preparedness Survey completed on May 22, 2025, at Montgomery Subacute And Respiratory Center, it was determined there were no deficiencies identified with the requirements of 42 CFR 483.73.

 Plan of Correction: